CarlosBornay/venus-bornaywind/Readme.txt

 Driver Bornay

-Script to develop modbus tcp communication beetween Victron Color Control GX device and Bornay windturbines MPPT controllers.
+Script to develop modbus rtu communication beetween Victron Color Control GX device and Bornay windturbines MPPT controllers.

-The script tries to connect through modbus tcp to a ColorControl device with an ip.
-Used port is 10505 but is poosible change it easily.
-The Bornay dongle and uploads the data to dbus.
+The script tries to connect through modbus rtu to a ColorControl device with a serial port.

 Unzip the ext folder to get the different libraries that are used.